 CNO Financial Ownership

-CNO Financial Group retains a total of 108.57 Million outstanding shares.
+CNO Financial holds a total of 99.14 Million outstanding shares.
 The majority of CNO Financial Group outstanding shares are owned by other corporate entities.
 These outside corporations are usually referred to as non-private investors looking to acquire positions in CNO Financial Group to benefit from reduced commissions.
 Thus, institutional investors are subject to a different set of regulations than regular investors in CNO Financial.
 Please pay attention to any change in the institutional holdings of CNO Financial Group as this could imply that something significant has changed or is about to change at the company.
-Note that regardless of who owns the company, if the true value of the entity is less than the market is willing to pay for it, you may not be able to generate positive returns over time.
+Also note that nearly six thousand nine hundred fourty invesors are currently shorting CNO Financial expressing very little confidence in its future performance.

 Shares in Circulation